| Oracle8i SQL Reference Release 3 (8.1.7) Part Number A85397-01 |

 The |

-The following statement revokes the DROP
+The following statement revokes the DROP ANY TABLE system privilege from the users bill and mary:

 REVOKE DROP ANY TABLE FROM bill, mary;

-can no longer drop tables in schemas other than their own.
+bill and mary can no longer drop tables in schemas other than their own.

-The following statement revokes the role controller
+The following statement revokes the role controller from the user hanson:

 REVOKE controller FROM hanson;

-can no longer enable the controller
+hanson can no longer enable the controller role.

-The following statement revokes the CREATE
+The following statement revokes the CREATE TABLESPACE system privilege from the controller role:

 REVOKE CREATE TABLESPACE FROM controller;

-role no longer allows users to create tablespaces.
+Enabling the controller role no longer allows users to create tablespaces.

-To revoke the role vp
+To revoke the role vp from the role ceo, issue the following statement:

 REVOKE vp FROM ceo;

-VP is no longer granted to ceo
+VP is no longer granted to ceo.

 GRANT ALL ON bonus TO pedro;